-It won’t be long before we are flipping our thermostats to deliver us warmer air and make our homes nice and cozy during the cooler months.
-And warmer air equates to drier air that can affect our overall health.
-You may have never considered monitoring humidity levels inside, or maybe you’re trying to find just the ideal balance.
-We’ve talked about the benefits of a whole-home humidifier from decreasing the chances of getting sick to helping with your skin.
+It won’t be long before we are adjusting our thermostats to deliver us warmer air and make our homes nice and cozy during the cooler months.
+And warmer air means drier air that can affect our overall health.
+You may have never considered monitoring humidity levels in your home, or maybe you’re looking to find just the ideal balance.
+We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for your family?

 If you aren’t familiar, a whole-home humidifier gets water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
-There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention in the long-run.
+There are more up-front costs to get started, but there is less maintenance, lower energy costs and mold prevention down the road.

-There are a couple factors you’ll need to consider when shopping for a whole-home humidifier.
+There are a couple factors you’ll need to consider when purchasing a whole-home humidifier.

-- Size—The size and capacity of a humidifier is based on gallons per day of operation.
+- Size—The humidifier’s size and capacity is based on gallons per day of operation.
 One way to decide what size you should get is to take your total floor area and multiply it by the height of your ceiling.
 This will help determine how many gallons per hour you will need and be a guide as you assess your options.

 All homes and families are different.
 Our team at Bob Brown Service Experts can offer you a home health report to help you determine which humidifier is best for your home.
-And our assessment will make sure you are getting the best solution to fit your current HVAC system.
-We want to make sure you rest easy during the winter and that you have the support you need to maintain proper indoor air quality.
-Call us at or visit our online scheduler to make an appointment.
+And our assessment will ensure you are getting the best solution to fit your current HVAC system.
+We want to make sure you relax during the winter and that you have the support you need to maintain proper indoor air quality.
+Call us at 623-243-4517 or check out our online scheduler to make an appointment.